pusher/docs/docs/channels/using_channels/connection.md

 {% endparameter %}
 {% parameter 'UserAuth.customHandler', 'Function' %}

-When present, this function is called instead of a request being made to the endpoint specified by `userAuth.endpoint'.
+When present, this function is called instead of a request being made to the endpoint specified by `userAuthentication.endpoint'.

 The function gets two parameters: